Key takeaways

 Startups and SMEs face sharp risks because teams are lean and time is tight.
 Attackers look for weak links in everyday processes.

-- Phishing and business email compromise that target invoice approvals and vendor bank details, a single tricked approval can move money out.
+- Phishing and business email compromise that target invoice approvals and vendor bank details.
+AI enhanced phishing now generates more convincing emails and even deepfake voice calls, making a single tricked approval enough to move money out.

-- Insider threats from users with more access than they need, poor segregation of duties invites unauthorized changes.
+- Insider threats from users with more access than they need.
+Poor segregation of duties invites unauthorized changes to ledger entries or vendor masters.

-- API risks in connections with banks, CRMs, and gateways, unmonitored integrations or tokens without guard rails can be abused.
+- API risks in connections with banks, CRMs, and gateways.
+Unmonitored integrations or tokens without guard rails can be abused, especially as open data finance grows the number of connected endpoints.

 Further reading